Today, we’re going to discuss the 2nd Armored Division. We’ll cover their prestigious history, former commanders and their WW2 campaigns.

 “This division will be ‘Hell On Wheels’” Colonel George Patton Jr.

-The 2nd Armored Division was created at Fort Benning, Georgia in 1940.
-They then trained for well over 1 year to become a highly skilled armored division.
+The division was created at Fort Benning, Georgia in 1940.
+They then trained for well over 1-year to become a highly skilled armored division.

 World War II